 If you don’t have an antivirus and are using Windows Defender, you can whitelist Chrome by going to “Settings -> Update & Security -> Windows Security -> Firewall & network protection” and clicking on the first option that says “Allow an app through firewall.”

-In the next window make sure that you can see Chrome and that the box to the left of it is checked.
+In the next window, make sure that you can see Chrome and that the box to the left is checked.

 Turn Off AppEx Networks Accelerator

 Don’t let its name fool you since AppEx Networks Accelerator can slow down your Internet connection.
 To turn this option off, go to “Settings -> Network & Internet -> Ethernet -> Change adapter options.”